breck7/scrollsdk/readme.md

 Monorepo
 --------

-This library is a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
+Jtree is a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
 With on average over 1 major version released each month for the past 2.5 years, it would take a lot of overhead to constantly be updating 10+ different repositories and modules every month.
 Once we're more confident in the theory and best practices, it might make sense to break this repo into independent modules.

 That being said, we despise unnecessary dependencies as much as anyone.
 If anyone wants to create some automated submodules built from the projects in this monorepo, to allow for consuming of a smaller subset of the code and dependencies in this module, feel free to do so.